stefan-beuchert/HandGestureRecognizer/README.md

 The recognition of hand gestures and the interpretation of those play an important part in human-computer interaction.
 Hand Gesture Recognition (HGR) belongs to an active research field.

-There are several use-cases for gesture recognition, some examples are the understanding of sign language, software that requires visual input like video games or assisting tools for situations where physical interaction with a system or voice commands aren't possible.
+There are several use cases for gesture recognition, some examples are the understanding of sign language, software that requires visual input like video games or assisting tools for situations where physical interaction with a system or voice commands are not possible.
 It can also be used in robot remote control or musical creation. \
 With the world becoming more and more technology-driven, working in and creating virtual environments becomes increasingly important.
 Collaboratively working with virtual and real-world objects is also something that gesture recognition can be useful in.